 Socorro is part of a Mexican archipelago called The Revillagigedos, 4 small islands over 250 miles (400 km) south-west of Cabo San Lucas on the tip of the Baja California peninsula.
 The 4 islands are Socorro, Roca Partida, San Benedicto and Clarion.
 The term 'Socorro' is often used collectively to refer to all 4 islands.
-Sometimes referred to as 'Mexico's Galapagos', Socorro is even preferred to the legendary Galapagos by many divers in the know.
+Sometimes referred to as 'Mexico's Galapagos', Socorro is even preferred by many liveaboard divers in the know to the legendary Galapagos.

 A lot of the diving here typically involves finding a suitable spot to nestle in and watch the parade of creatures go by.
 Sharks are in abundance.
 You can expect to see large schools of hammerhead sharks, plus silvertip sharks and, less frequently, silky sharks and Galapagos sharks.